Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: System

-When the energy separations between the mechanical normal modes are much larger than the cavity linewidth $\kappa$, i.e., $\Lambda_A, \Lambda_B, \vert \Lambda_A -\Lambda_B\vert \gg \kappa$, strong driving fields can be applied to the cavities to linearize the radiation pressure interactions and generate desired linear or bilinear couplings between the cavity and the mechanical modes~\cite{TianReview2015}.
+When the energy separations between the mechanical normal modes are much larger than the cavity linewidth $\kappa$, i.e., $\Lambda_A$, $\Lambda_B$, and $|\Lambda_A-\Lambda_B| \gg \kappa$, strong driving fields can be applied to the cavities to linearize the radiation-pressure interactions and generate desired linear or bilinear couplings between the cavity and mechanical modes~\cite{TianReview2015}.
 For example, with a driving frequency $\omega_d = \omega_c -\omega_{A_{-}}$ (the first red sideband of mode $A_{-}$), the linearized interaction at an odd site $n$ is $H_{\rm I} = g_I a_n^\dagger b_{n} + h.c.$ with the coupling strength $g_I = g_{A} \langle a_n^\dagger a_n \rangle^{1/2}$.
 Therefore a beam-splitter operation between the cavity mode $a_n$ and the mechanical mode $b_{n}$ is generated.
 With a driving frequency $\omega_d = \omega_c + \omega_{A_{-}}$ (the first blue sideband), a parametric amplification operation with $H_{I} = g_I a_n^\dagger b_{n}^\dagger + h.c.$ can be obtained.
-These linearized operations allow the manipulation of the mechanical modes in the phononic quantum network, enabling a broad range of quantum protocols.
-Compared to photonic systems, phononic networks offer greater tunability, supporting both linear and bilinear couplings.
-This flexibility facilitates the implementation of single-mode and two-mode squeezing operations, which are essential for generating entanglement and cluster states in CV systems.
+These linearized interactions enable coherent manipulation of the mechanical modes in the phononic quantum network and support a broad range of quantum protocols.
+The high degree of tunability of the optomechanical interactions facilitates the implementation of beam-splitter, single-mode squeezing, and two-mode squeezing operations, which are essential for generating entanglement and cluster states in CV systems.
 Moreover, because the phononic waveguides selectively couple mechanical modes into isolated subsystems, crosstalk between different building blocks is effectively suppressed.
-As a result, the protocol can be readily scaled to large quantum networks that interconnect distant nodes.
+As a result, the protocol can be naturally scaled to large quantum networks connecting distant nodes.